polyaxon/polyaxon/docs/templates/customization/replication.md

   replicas: 3
 ```

-This will create 3 pod for api to handle the traffic coming from the CLI, Dashboard, or REST API.
+This will create 3 pods for api to handle the traffic coming from the CLI, Dashboard, or REST API.

 The easiest way to replicate the platform is increase the `replicas` of all Polyaxon's services: